You are currently signed in as .

 Flip books, in which readers riffle the pages so that a sequence of drawings appears to move, were invented in England around this same time, made possible partly by the development of cheap paper.
-Whereas zoetropes were circular and therefore were best suited to repetitious, cyclical motions such as the galloping of a horse, flip books could portray a linear sequence.
+Whereas zoetropes were circular and therefore best suited to repetitious, cyclical motions such as the galloping of a horse, flip books could portray a linear sequence.

 Some of the earliest creators of motion pictures, at the turn of the 20th century, experimented with animation.
 The French filmmaker Georges Méliès discovered stop-motion animation by accident when objects changed position in a scene he was shooting while the camera was halted by a malfunction.
 Another French filmmaker, Émile Cohl, pioneered drawn animation shortly afterward with his film Fantasmagorie (1908), which consisted mostly of simple drawings of human figures, animals, and other objects doing fanciful things.
 During the following decade, drawn animations grew more sophisticated, became known as cartoons, and began to be shown regularly in movie theaters.